 As a producer in the Retail & Consumer products industry, you must take into account that all finished products with a power plug fall under the scope of the WEEE directive.
 Think for example of small household appliances, headphones, toys or a gourmet set.

 With regard to the packaging directive, you need to declare the materials in which your products are packaged.
 Please note that this obligation does not apply in the same way in all countries.
 In this industry, you can think of packaging of toys as an example.
 The packaging directive applies to the following 3 types of packaging:

-- Primary packaging: first product packaging containing the sold item.
+- Primary packaging: the first product packaging containing the sold item.
 For example the box which contains Lego is categorized as primary packaging.

 - Secondary packaging: packaging that is used to group various pre-packaged (primary) products together.
 Multiple Lego boxes are often packed together when it is delivered to a toyshop.
 The material that is used for this is seen as secondary packaging.

 The battery directive is applicable to built-in batteries and subsequently delivered batteries.
 When you exceed the applicable threshold in a country, you are obliged to submit battery declarations on a periodic basis.
 For example: products that include button cell and batteries in toys.